 Deciding when to cut your child’s hair for the first time is a big deal.
-There’s just something about those first sprouts, contrasted by your quickly retreating seedlings, that feels special.
-But what often ends up happening is you sit your crying toddlers in the chair, assure them that it won’t hurt, snap a few Instagram pics, and go on your way.
+There’s just something about those first sprouts that feels special.
+But what often ends up happening is you sit your crying toddler in the chair, assure them it won’t hurt, snap a few Instagram pics, and go on your way.
 Ice cream may or may not be involved.
-A celebration it is not.
+A celebration, or haircutting ceremony, it is not.

-In many cultures, however, that first snip-session is a right of passage treated with great reverence.
-For some, it’s a family affair, with all members of the extended family lopping off a child’s locks; for others, it’s a celebration akin to a baptism (or that other snip-session, the briss) that follows strict religious protocol.
-Here are some of the more interesting first cut traditions around the globe.
+In many cultures, however, that first haircut is a right of passage treated with great reverence.
+For some, it’s a family affair, with all members of the extended family lopping off a child’s locks.
+For others, it’s a celebration akin to a baptism (or that other snip session, the Briss) that follows strict religious protocol.
+Here are some of the most interesting first cut traditions and haircutting ceremonies around the world.

 In Hinduism, Haircutting Is A Sacred Event

 For Hindus, haircuts are part of a series of cleansing rituals known as saṃskāras.
 A baby’s hair is seen negatively, as it can carry undesirable traits from former lives.
 Hindu boys get their first haircut — typically a complete shave — during odd months or their first or third year.
 For Hindu girls, their first haircut is usually around 11 months and doesn’t involve getting completely sheared.
 In either case, families usually travel to a temple for the ceremony, which signifies purity and an auspicious future.

 Mongolian babies, depending on the lunar year, get their first haircut between 2 and 5 years old.
 In a ceremony, family members and guests take turns cutting a piece of the kids’ hair and offering wishes — like “Have a happy, healthy life” — toys, and cash.